 Understanding the fundamentals of design is key to making it work for the end-users.

 The term ‘design’ on its own is as vague as it gets.
-It encompasses a variety of roles and elements with diverse processes and technicalities.
-Key among these is the UX (User Experience) and UI (User Interface).
+It encompasses a variety of roles & elements with diverse processes & technicalities.
+Key among these is the UX (User Experience) & UI (User Interface).

-While both of these different concepts have been continuously muddled and used interchangeably by certain designers, understanding the theoretical differences along with how these roles and disciplines overlap will go a long way towards creative and effective web design.
+While both of these different concepts have been continuously muddled & used interchangeably by certain designers.
+Understanding the theoretical differences along with how these roles & disciplines overlap will go a long way towards creative and effective web design.

 Design is so simple; that’s why it’s so complicated.